 - Faculty: Faculty of Science

-I graduated from the University of Portsmouth in 1997 with a BSc (Hons) Psychology degree, which ended in the final year project ‘Deceiving and Detecting Deceit when the Stakes are High: The Behaviour of a Murderer During Police Interviews Analysed’.
-Continuing my interest in deceptive behaviour, I then commenced research for a PhD (funded by the ESRC), which involved analysing the behaviour of high-stake liars and truth-tellers, specifically videos of suspects in their police interviews.
-I then showed clips of these suspects to police officers to see if they could tell when they were lying or truth-telling.
-This research culminated in her thesis ‘Suspects, lies and videotape: An investigation into telling and detecting lies in police/suspect interviews’ in 2001.
+I graduated from the University of Portsmouth in 1997 with a BSc (Hons) degree in Psychology, in which my final year project, which examined the behaviour of a serial killer when he lied and told the truth, was the start of my career in researching deceit and deception detection, and also working with Aldert Vrij who supervised my project.
+The findings of this project were published in 2001 in Applied Cognitive Psychology, and I continued this line of research by embarking on a PhD (funded by the ESRC) which involved analysing the behaviour of high-stake liars and truth-tellers, specifically examining videos of suspects in their police interviews.
+I then showed clips of these suspects to police officers to see if they could tell when the suspects were lying or truth-telling.
+I was awarded my PhD in 2001.